Research Assistant Positions

 If you're interested in working at RDCEP, please complete the online application here.
 If you have any questions regarding the application process, please let us know.
 We are also seeking undergraduate assistants to help with our K-12 education efforts, especially in teaching coding to middle school students in partnership with the Neighborhood Schools program.
 Contact Seth Severns for more information.

 Summer Research Experience for Undergraduates (REU)

 We're currently accepting applications from local undergraduate students to participate in summer research at RDCEP.
-Please fill out this form, and email your transcript and resume to Radha Ramachandran, on or before April 14th.
+Please fill out this form, and email your transcript and resume to Seth Severns, on or before April 14th.
 We prefer students with skills in computer programming, statistics, web development / design, or communicating research results to the general public.
 For more information contact Seth Severns.

 Teaching and Mentoring Opportunities

 RDCEP's undergraduates have many opportunities to gain valuable teaching and mentoring experience, including assisting with our urban research classes, mentoring summer research projects, and educating the general public.
 Interested students should contact Seth Severns.